-Having a smaller front yard can seem limiting.
-Many people think small bushes and flower beds are their only option.
+Having a smaller front yard can seem to limit.
+Many people think small bushes and flower beds are their only options.
 Don’t underestimate the creative options you can have with a small front yard.
-With these design tips you can be small and have it all.
+With these design tips, you can be small and have it all.

 1. Plan Ahead